Tinkerforge/generators/ruby/readme.txt

 =========================

-The Ruby bindings allow you to control Tinkerforge Bricks and Bricklets from your Ruby program.
+The Ruby bindings allow you to control Tinkerforge Bricks and Bricklets from your Ruby programs.
 This ZIP file contains:

  tinkerforge.gem -- Ruby GEM (install with gem tool) source/         -- source code of tinkerforge.gem